KennethanCeyer/battle-net-chatting/README.md

 #### Version 0.0.3

-- Support colours for user id.
+- It support the colours for the user id.
-- Display current belong channel.
+- It can display the current belong channel of you.
-- Check again if occurred connection error.
+- This will be check again if that occurred connection error.
+- It support to show the user list who belong your current channel.

 #### Version 0.0.2